Jack A. Vickers: Additional sports

 Vickers and his company were sponsors of a Wichita team made their National Industrial Basketball League debut in 1955.
 He continued to back the basketball team throughout the 1950s.
 During the preparations for the 1976 Winter Olympics, Vickers was credited for creating a National Advisory Committee in August 1972.
 The NAC was created while Denver was the selected Olympic host city before backing out in November 1972.

 While at Vickers Energy, he helped buy the Kansas City Scouts in 1976 before the National Hockey League team was relocated.
 When the team became the Colorado Rockies, Vickers worked as a co-owner.
 In 1978, Vickers ended his ownership of the Rockies when he sold the team to Arthur Imperatore.

 As part of the University of Colorado in the late 1970s, Vickers worked for the Flatirons Club as their leader.
 While with the booster club, Vickers asked Chuck Fairbanks to leave the New England Patriots and become the head coach of Colorado's football team.
 At the time, Fairbanks was signed as head coach of the National Football League team until 1983 before being granted the transfer in 1979.

 Awards and honors

 During his business career, Vickers was named Oil Man of the Year for Kansas in 1957.
 The following year, he was selected by Esquire Magazine as one of their "Bright Young Men In Business" in 1958.
-Vickers received the Robert M. Kirchner Award from the Colorado Open in 1994.
-From 2008 to 2013, the Jack A. Vickers Invitational and the Jack A. Vickers Boys & Girls Club were created.
+Vickers was named Person of the Year for the Colorado Golf Hall of Fame during 1985.
+He received the Robert M. Kirchner Award from the Colorado Open in 1994.
 In 2014, Vickers was given the PGA Tour Lifetime Achievement Award.

+From 2008 to 2013, the Jack A. Vickers Invitational and the Jack A. Vickers Boys & Girls Club were created.
 For hall of fames, Vickers became part of the Colorado Golf Hall of Fame in 1985 and the Colorado Sports Hall of Fame in 1999.
 During the 2000s, he became part of the Denver & Colorado Travel Industry Hall of Fame in 2007.
 Vickers was additionally named into the Colorado Business Hall of Fame in 2009.